Aeneas Silvius Piccolomini (Pope Pius II) and Pienza

 Pienza from the Val d’Orcia, with the famous Cappella della Vitaleta in the foreground.
 Taken on our very first visit here in August 1999.
 Who could not have fallen in love with this place?
 Canon EOS 50e 35mm film camera, Sigma 100-300mm lens, Fujichrome Velvia 50 film (click to enlarge).

 We have visited Pienza many times over the last 25 years.
 Although it is a bit more crowded these days than on our first visit in 1999, it always feels special.
-Among its attractions are the magnificent views from the town walls over the Val d’Orcia – I have published a few on this site, including in the post called A Storm in the Val d’Orcia and A Return to the Val d’Orcia.
+Among its attractions are the magnificent views from the town walls over the Val d’Orcia – I have published a few on this site, including in the posts called A Storm in the Val d’Orcia and A Return to the Val d’Orcia.
 This article will give me an opportunity to post a few pictures of the town itself, taken during several visits over many years, while telling the story of Aeneas.

 Pienza from Lucignanello